2019 Tianjin Open

 The 2019 Tianjin Open was a women's professional tennis tournament played on hard courts.
-It was the 6th edition of the tournament, and part of the 2019 WTA Tour.
-It took place at the Tuanbo International Tennis Centre in Tianjin, China between 7 and 13 October 2019.
+It was the sixth edition of the tournament, and was part of the WTA International category of the 2019 WTA Tour.
+It took place at the Tuanbo International Tennis Centre in Tianjin, China between 7 October and 13 October 2019.
+Unseeded Rebecca Peterson won the singles title.